reshma-dev/data-centralisation/README.md

 - Run `process_and_upload.py`: This file contains calls to extract data from all the sources and upload it into the PostgreSQL instance for analysis

 - Use pgAdmin to execute queries for analysing data.
-The queries can be found under the `sql` folder
+The queries can be found under the `sql/analysis_queries` folder

 ## File structure of the project